emcode/basket-modeling-exercise/readme.md

 This is experiment in modeling specific problem space / domain - in this case: shopping basket with configurable discounts and delivery charge rules.
 The imaginary company's name is: `Acme`.

+## Basic idea of how it works

+Product:
+- has unique product code and initial price
+- is represented by instance of a `Product` class

+Basket:
+- contains list of products (instance of `ProductInBasket `that inherits from `Product`)
+- products are added to the basket one at a time
+- if you'd add product with code `A-01` twice, it will be represented as two separate `ProductInBasket` instances (and each of then will have same product code: `A-01`)

+Discount:
+- can be triggered by adding products to the `Basket` (products with specific: codes and quantity)
+- can influence the price of products with specific product codes
+- products that trigger given discount came same or different that products that will be discounted (it is configurable)

 ## Assumptions

 I assume that: